-Plot Type: UF
+Plot Type: Urban Fantasy (UF)

-Frost Burned (2013)
+NOVEL 7: Frost Burned

-As this book opens, the human world is still coming to grips with the fact that werewolves and the Fae actually exist.
-After the catastrophic events that followed a Fae's killing of a U.S. Senator's son (he really deserved it!), most of the Fae have gone into hiding in their own realm.
+As this book opens, the human world is still coming to grips with the fact that werewolves and the fae actually exist.
+After the catastrophic events that followed a fae's killing of a U.S. Senator's son (he really deserved it!), most of the fae have gone into hiding in their own realm.
 That leaves the werewolves to take the brunt of the sometimes violent actions of human bigots, many of whom have found a home in the Combined Nonhuman and Transhuman Relations Provisors (aka CANTRIP), which is a government organization that is supposed to be working towards better relations between supernaturals and humans.
 Unfortunately, CANTRIP has become a refuge for humans who hate supernaturals with a passion.